1. Chef Robert’s Modern American example menu:

 3. Chef Mattia’s Mediterranean example menu:

-- Fennel and salt-roasted pulled pork with applesauce
+- Fennel, salt-roasted pulled pork, applesauce

-- Broccolini, chilli, preserved lemon and baby capers
+- Broccolini, chilli, preserved lemon, baby capers

 - House baked triple choc brownie, fresh cream, mixed berries